chevrettelab/gator-gc/readme.md

   --out OUT             Output directory name that will contain the proteins, the dmnd_database, and the modular domtblout table.
 ```

 Now we can run gator-gc to identify the gator windows.
-Again use example/genomes/ for --genomes_dir, example/proteins/req.faa for required proteins, and example/proteins/opt.faa for optional proteins. --gator_databases corresponds with output_name_gator_databases.

 ```
 optional arguments: